dilner1/the_tea_house/README.md

 *.sqlite3 as this will ignore our development database file

-As we have added a new project we need to migrate the changes, we can do this by typing: python3 manage.py migrate
+As we have added a new project we need to migrate the changes, we can do this by typing: pytho3 manage.py makemigrations python3 manage.py migrate

 Create a super user